Detrimental role of fluctuations in the resource dependency networks: Surplus distribution model

 Let us denote the probability distribution of $X_i^{\text{tot}}$ by $Q_i(x)$.
-Then the probability that the vertex $i$ is in a fit state is given by:
+Then the expected value of the fitness of vertex $i$ is given by:

-Note that, in general, the distribution $Q_i(x)$ for the vertex $i$, apart from depending upon $p(x;\beta_i)$, would also depend on the topological characteristics of the vertex like its degree, centrality, clustering coefficient etc. Thus, even when all the parameters $\beta_i$ of the producing distribution are same, the distribution $Q(x)$ and hence the probability $p$ of being in a fit state, are in general different for different vertices.
-Moreover, since the network state at time $t+1$ is completely independent of the state at time $t$, the distribution $Q_i(x)$ and $p_i$ are time-independent.
+In the second term in the equation above, we don't multiply $Q_i(x)$ by $x/R_i$ because for any value of $x > R_i$, fitness is assumed to be $1$, which the maximum fitness a vertex can have.
+This means that for vertex $i$ to be maximally fit, it only needs to somehow have resource amount $R_i$ with it, and all amount greater than that is useless.
+Note that, in general, the distribution $Q_i(x)$ for the vertex $i$, apart from depending upon $p(x;\beta_i)$, would also depend on the topological characteristics of the vertex like its degree, centrality, clustering coefficient etc. Thus, even when all the parameters $\beta_i$ of the producing distribution are same, the distribution $Q(x)$ and hence the expected fitness, are in general different for different vertices.
+Moreover, since the network state at time $t+1$ is completely independent of the state at time $t$, the distribution $Q_i(x)$ and $f_i$ are time-independent.
 This also means that the parameter $t$ is redundant in our model.
 But keeping this parameter makes the model flexible so that it might be possible to extend it to Markovian dynamics or even to non-Markovian dynamics.

-A quantity of interest to us is the fraction of vertices in the network which are in a fit state at any given time, which in the limit of an infinite sized network is given by:
+A quantity of interest to us is the average expected fitness of vertices in the network, which in the limit of an infinite sized network is given by:

 We call $F$ the \emph{Network fitness}, and in the rest of the paper, we investigate how it is affected by the network topology and the fluctuations in the resource production on vertices.

 Since the quantity $F$ in Eq(\ref{eq:fitness}) is defined for an infinite sized network, we must find a way to estimate its value computationally using an ensemble of only finite sized networks.
 To do that, let us consider the following estimator for $F$: